-So, if the numbers are really bad, and lots of people use that specific type of phone, it might be worthwhile to examine what’s going on.
+So, if the numbers are terrible and many people use that specific type of phone, it might be worthwhile to examine what’s going on.

 That is, once your visitor lands on any page on your site, do they go deeper from there?
 And can they go more in-depth?

-Because if you see a page that no one ventures from further into your site, then it means that either the page is not engaging, or there are not enough visible internal links.
+Because if you see a page that no one ventures from further into your site, it means that either the page is not engaging or there are not enough visible internal links.

 For example, I recently published a power word copywriting monster guide.
 It is a humongous page with many links on them, some of them internal.